tonyedwardspz/tonyedwardspz/about.md

 <div id="about-human">
 <p>Hey.
 I'm Tony.</p>

-<p>I'm currently working in Education Outreach for Software Cornwall.
-I head up the
+<p>I currently working in Education Outreach for Software Cornwall, a network or tech businesses
-delivery of the RIO Game Changer Project in partnership with Cornwall College.
+spanning the county.
+I head up Software Cornwall's delivery of the Game Changer Project in partnership with Cornwall College and the Real Ideas Organisation.
 The project focuses upon engaging with young adults who are not in education, employment or training.</p>